monitor your exposure

 Sound levels are measured in decibels (dB).
 The higher the decibel level, the louder the sound.

-Watch this video to learn more about how loud sounds affect your hearing (particularly from 3:20 minutes in to about 17:30).
+Watch this video to learn more about how loud sounds affect your hearing (specifically from 3:20 minutes in to about 17:30).

 Noise-induced hearing loss typically affects the perception of high-pitched sounds leading to difficulty understanding speech.
 A common complaint is: "I can hear, I just can't understand what people are saying.